-The Discovery Search is a search tool that allows you to search for books, ebooks, articles, magazines and more in the Library Catalogue and many of our databases.
-Use Discovery Search as a "first stop," which you can follow up on by searching in specialized databases.
+The Sofia Discovery tool is a search tool that allows you to search for books, ebooks, articles, magazines and more in the Library's collection and many of our databases.
+Use Sofia as a "first stop," which you can follow up on by searching in specialized databases.

 Let's say you wanted to find articles about social media marketing.
-Using a simple keyword search works best in the Discovery Search.
+Using a simple keyword search works best in Sofia.

 There are books listed in the results.
-You can use the options on the left side, known as limits (also known as facets or filters), to refine and narrow the results to academic journals.
+You can use the options on the left side, known as limits (also known as facets or filters), to refine and narrow the results to articles.

 You can then further limit to peer-reviewed articles.